LeoSalemann/HoloLens/TheWholeStory.md

 Grateful to Seattle VR, Slack, and Devpost for providing such a cool venue for my idea!

 ## What I learned
 Choose your Hololense Tutorials carefully.
 The best one I found so far is Holograms 101e.
-Includes some sample Unity Projects which are well-configured for Hololense use.
+Includes some sample Unity Projects which are well-configured for HoloLens use.

 A USB-enabled game pad was very helpful.

 ## Useful Links
 [Holograms 101E: Best Unity/HoloLens Course Ever!] (https://developer.microsoft.com/en-us/windows/holographic/holograms_101e)
 [Unity - Colliders as Triggers] (https://unity3d.com/learn/tutorials/topics/physics/colliders-triggers)

 ## What's next for Bringing Dead Switches To Live (BDSTL)